 One approach is to simply live in a house that floods frequently, but pay a large insurance premium and the costs of repair.
 The upside to this is lower mortgage payments and property taxes.
 The downside is the emotional toll of repeated flooding.
 For some, this might be too much to bear, but others seem to shrug it off.
 Many coastal residents repair staunchly after every hurricane, and are drywall magicians.

 Raising the foundation can also be an option.
 Let’s say it would cost $100,000 to raise your foundation.
 If you borrowed $100,000 at 5 percent interest for 30 years, it would cost about $500 per month.
 This might be worth your while.
 Now, if you could move a mile away to a neighborhood that doesn’t flood for an extra $300 monthly mortgage payment, is it really worth it to keep your present house, with a raised foundation?
 You might think you would spend anything not to leave you neighborhood, or school, but comparing the monthly costs puts things in perspective.
 For example, could you tear down and rebuild on the same property with those same funds?

 It might seem like these questions could be solved easily enough with a formula that could spit out a tidy answer.
 It’s not that simple — many of the factors in play are psychological and emotional.
 But to help you arrive at these decisions, the costs can be at least roughly monetized.
 You might not want to leave your neighborhood, but is it worth an extra $400 a month to stay?
 Thinking about decisions in this way can help us surmount biased patterns of thinking.
 One main takeaway from behavioral economics is that if we become aware of our cognitive biases, we can often mitigate their effects and make better decisions in times of uncertainty.

-Erik Dane is a Jones School Distinguished Associate Professor of Management (organizational behavior) at the Jones Graduate School of Business at Rice University.
+Erik Dane is a former professor and was the Jones School Distinguished Associate Professor of Management (organizational behavior) at the Jones Graduate School of Business at Rice University